Lockdown has seemingly given people a lot of time to think about their financial and tax plans.

 Despite the relatively good weather we have had for most of our captivity, people are also pining to jet off to sunnier shores.

-Likewise, some money managers promote schemes which are too good to be true.
-According to investigators, they’re presented in a similar fashion to package holidays.
-Not only are they based in exotic locations but they claim to be able to reduce a company’s tax bills.
+According to investigators, the use of offshore companies are often presented in a similar fashion to package holidays.
+Not only are they based in exotic locations, it is claimed they are able to reduce a company’s tax bills.

 For example, let’s say that we have a Halifax-based panel-beater seduced by a glossy advert in a certain business publication which explains how it’s possible to avoid tax by setting up a tax-free company in the Seychelles.
 All he has to do is carry on work in West Yorkshire while his invoices are issued from the new overseas business.

 Its a plug and play tax avoidance wheeze, right?

 However, more than merely buying an off-the-shelf firm and appointing a nominee director as his puppet to do his bidding, he learns how he needs to put more distance between his operations in West Yorkshire and his apparent Indian Ocean idyll if his arrangements are to be okay with the Revenue.
 The suggestion is that what he must do is have directors actually resident in the Seychelles, able to exercise proper management and control.

 With all that taken care of, he might be forgiven for thinking that he now has a pukka avoidance mechanism in place.